The SCFSA Practice Model

 Secwépemc Child and Family Services Agency (SCFSA) is responsible for the delivery of effective and efficient services that protect the rights of children, ensure their safety, and maintain their connection to family, culture and community.

 “Signs of Safety” practice is being implemented across all teams.
-In supporting the mission statement, SCFSA teams demonstrate a service delivery model that supports the Aboriginal Policy and Practice Framework and Protocols with all communities, and is in line with Ministry of Child and Family Development requirements.
+In supporting the mission statement, SCFSA teams demonstrate a service delivery model that supports the Aboriginal Policy and Practice Framework and Protocols with all communities.

 SCFSA has made a commitment to implement the world’s leading approach in its service model.